 MOORE WILDLIFE MANAGEMENT AREA

 On the Bickford Line is a conservation area (SCRCA) about 1 km east of the Kimball Road.
 A creek runs through its valley, with old oxbows evident.
 There are a significant number of uncommon trees (eg. Hackberry).
-It is home to a number of birds including Tufted Titmouse, Chickadees, and Red-bellied Woodpecker.
-Every winter at least one Yellow-rumped Warbler resides in the woods feeding on poison ivy berries.
-Usually 8 or 9 can be seen with some effort.
+It is home to a number of birds including Tufted Titmouse, Chickadees, and Pileated Woodpecker.
+Most winters, at least one Yellow-rumped Warbler resides in the woods feeding on poison ivy berries.
+Sometimes 8 or 9 can be seen with some effort.

 There are many trails throughout the area.